Balls but no belt – Brave Ray Moylette defeated in Leeds - Irish Boxing

 Balls but no belt – Brave Ray Moylette defeated in Leeds

-Ray Moylette had his balls tested in more ways than one in Leeds tonight but ultimately sizable cajones wasn’t enough to get past fancied prospect Dalton Smith.
+Ray Moylette had his balls tested in more ways than one in Leeds tonight but ultimately sizable cajones weren’t enough to get past fancied prospect Dalton Smith.

 The Mayo fighters’ nether regions got a hammering in a fight where Matchroom’s Smith flirted with disqualification – but it was the varied work to body and head from the Sheffield man that was the real catalyst behind the Islandeady fighter suffering a second career defeat.

-Moylette marched forward for nine and third rounds trying to force the action, brave to the last, and showing flashes of his quality and can be proud of his display.
+Moylette marched forward for nine and third rounds trying to force the action, brave to the last, showing flashes of his quality and can be proud of his display.

 The home fighter was made to work for his win, having to deal with Moylette pressure throughout.
 However, after relatively dominating proceedings and surviving a disqualification scare, he pulled out the finish in the last round.